David and Christine Billion donate $1 million to SF School District, nonprofits

 Not every student has the same opportunity to realize their potential; some may find themselves at a disadvantage because of their family’s finances.
 But now a huge gift from a Sioux Falls family will help make sure every student has the tools to succeed.

-Steve Hildebrand, owner of Josiah’s Coffeehouse in Sioux Falls, recently launched the non-profit Promising Future.
+Steve Hildebrand, owner of Josiah’s Coffeehouse in Sioux Falls, recently launched the non-profit Promising Futures.

 “We’re helping fund field trips for kids that normally a PTA in another school might fund,” Hildebrand said.
-“We’re implementing reading programs and books for kids to help keep a focus on early childhood reading and learning.”
+“We’re implementing reading programs and books for kids to help keep a focus on early childhood learning and reading.”

 The SIPPS program helps kids improve their reading skills.